Serving Central Nebraska Since 1982.

 PLEASE REVIEW IT CAREFULLY.

-This notice takes affect on April 14, 2003 and remains in effect until we replace it.
+This notice takes effect on April 14, 2003 and remains in effect until we replace it.

 OUR PLEDGE REGARDING YOUR MEDICAL INFORMATION.